SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

-# Exercise XX - Explore SAP Integration Suite, advanced event mesh
+# Exercise 05 - Explore SAP Integration Suite, advanced event mesh

-So far, we've learnt about events in the SAP ecosystem, CloudEvents and the different products that are part of SAP's event-driven portfolio.
-In this exercise we will start interacting with SAP Integration Suite, advanced event mesh and we will get familiar with some key parts of the product.
+So far, we've learned about events in the SAP ecosystem, CloudEvents and the different products that are part of SAP's event-driven portfolio.
+In this exercise, we will start interacting with SAP Integration Suite, advanced event mesh and we will get familiar with some key parts of the product.

 ## Access the SAP Integration Suite, advanced event mesh instance

-Let's login to the SAP Integration Suite, advanced event mesh instance that we've made available for the event.
+Let's log in to the SAP Integration Suite, advanced event mesh instance that we've made available for the event.
 > 🔐 Your instructor will provide you with the details to access the SAP Integration Suite, advanced event mesh instance.

-👉 Navigate to the instance URL provided, e.g. https://[region].console.pubsub.em.services.cloud.sap/login?tenant-id=[our-tenant-id], and enter the user credentials provided to you, e.g. aemcodejam-###@sap.com.
+👉 Navigate to the instance URL provided, e.g. `https://[region].console.pubsub.em.services.cloud.sap/login?tenant-id=[our-tenant-id]`, and enter the user credentials provided to you, e.g. `edicodejam-[your-sap-community-id]@sap.com`.

 <p align = "center">
     <img alt="AEM start page" src="assets/aem-start-page.png" width="90%"/><br/>